-Information Commissioner’s Office Registration Information;
+Information Commissioner’s Office (ICO) Registration Information

-- The Debt Advisor Limited – ICO Registration Number: Z9973946
+The Debt Advisor Limited – ICO Registration Number: Z9973946

-- Insolvency Practitioner (B E Budsworth) – ICO Registration Number: ZA083535
+Insolvency Practitioner (B E Budsworth) – ICO Registration Number: ZA083535

 Scope of the Policy

-Lawful Basis for Processing
+Lawful Bases for Processing

-Use of Special Category data
+Use of Special Category Data

 We will obtain personal data when you (e.g. contact us for any reason or proceed with our services).
 In certain circumstances, we may hold special category data (also known as sensitive personal data) we will require this information in order to tailor our approach to how we can best assist you and your needs.
 For instance, you may have a medical condition which means that a third-party deal with your affairs, or you may have an impairment which would mean we would be best to contact you via a different method.

 Any special category data held will be treated with the strictest of confidence and will be held purely based on your explicit consent to aid us in providing the best service to you.
 If you do not provide your explicit consent relating to any impairment or vulnerability, the information will not be recorded and will also not be disclosed to any third-parties.